Taiwing/override/level00/README.md

 ## Pass simple condition (level00)

-This [binary](source.c) takes an argument through `scanf` which is supposed to be a password.
+This [binary](source.c) takes an input through `scanf` which is supposed to be a password.
 It is simply an int that we can find hardcoded in the program (0x149c which is 5276 in decimal).
 When the password matches, we get a shell.

 ```shell